PaulaPRamirez/Ecommerce_Sales_Analysis/README.md

 Please find the report containing the analyses and conclusions of the project in the **"Ecommerce Analysis"** file.

-The PowerPoint presentation titled **"Analysis Results"** was utilized to deliver the results to the client.
+The presentation titled **"Analysis Powerpoint"** was utilized to deliver the results to the client.

 <br>